Classifying spaces of infinity-sheaves: What does the classifying space of an -category classify?

-\begin{rem} We note that the informal description can be viewed as a special case of the definition by setting the image of certain morphisms---prescribed according to the ordering of $I$---to be identities.
-Conversely, given a $\mathbf{C}$-bundle it is sometimes possible to construct a $\mathbf{C}$-bundle as in the informal description above by adding to the collection $\mathcal{U}$ all finite intersections of open sets in the original cover and choosing a total ordering on the resulting collection. \end{rem}
+\begin{remark} The informal description can be viewed as a special case of the definition by setting the images of certain morphisms---prescribed according to the ordering of $I$---to be identities.
+Conversely, given a $\sC$-bundle it is sometimes possible to construct a $\sC$-bundle as in the informal description above by adding to the collection $\cU$ all finite intersections of open sets in the original cover and choosing a total ordering on the resulting collection. \end{remark}